HimanshuLab/SCI-VCF-docs/mkdocs/docs/deployment.md

 # Deploy SCI-VCF for communal use

-SCI-VCF can be deployed using shiny-server for communal use.
+SCI-VCF can be deployed using Shiny-Server for communal use.
 Sudo access might be required for this purpose.
 Such a deployment would make SCI-VCF accessible to everyone connected to the institute's intranet.

 **Step 1: Install R**